tulliapadellini/kernelTDA/README.md

 <!-- badges: end -->

-This `R`-package provides an implementation of the most famous kernels found in the framework of Topological Data Analysis (TDA), more
+This `R`-package provides an implementation of the Geodesic Topological Kernels defined in [Supervised Learning with indefinite topological Kernels](https://arxiv.org/abs/1709.07100), as well the most famous kernels present in the framework of Topological Data Analysis (TDA), more
 specifically:

   - [Persistence Scale Space